yuhanghong123/MCA-PGI/README.md

-# MCA-PGI: A Novel Nonlinear Multi-Head Cross-Attention Network with Programmable Gradient Information for Gaze Estimation
+# MCA-PGI: Nonlinear Multi-Head Cross-Attention Network and Programmable Gradient Information for Gaze Estimation
-The Pytorch Implementation of “A Novel Nonlinear Multi-Head Cross-Attention Network with Programmable Gradient Information for Gaze Estimation”.
+The Pytorch Implementation of “MCA-PGI: Nonlinear Multi-Head Cross-Attention Network and Programmable Gradient Information for Gaze Estimation”.

 ## Requirements